Yippee, Yappee and Yahooey: DVD release

 The episode "The Volunteers" is available on the DVD Saturday Morning Cartoons 1960's vol. 1.

 The episode "Black Bart" is available on the DVD Saturday Morning Cartoons 1960's vol. 2.

 Pop culture

-In the later animated TV series Animaniacs, the character Slappy Squirrel claims Yakko, Wakko and Dot remind her of a young Yippee, Yappee and Yahooey.
+In the later animated TV series Animaniacs, the character Slappy Squirrel claims Yakko, Wakko, and Dot remind her of a young Yippee, Yappee and Yahooey.
 The Warners look puzzled, and Dot said she does not know who they are, or what she meant by that statement.

 Yippee, Yappee and Yahooey appear in Jellystone!, with Yippee played by Jim Conroy, Yappee by Grace Helbig, and Yahooey by C. H. Greenblatt.
-Yappee is female in the show.
+Yappee is female in the show and her hair was changed from black to brown, with the spelling of her name changed to "Yappy".
+Yippee and Yahooey's names were also swapped.